smartlegionlab/clipassman/README.md

 ***

-## Disclaimer of liability:

-    THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-***

 ## 📜 Licensing

-This project uses a dual licensing system:
+This project is offered under a dual-licensing model.

-### 🆓 BSD 3-Clause License
+### 🆓 Option 1: BSD 3-Clause License (for Non-Commercial Use)
-- For non-commercial use
+This license is **free of charge** and allows you to use the software for:
-- For academic and research purposes
+- Personal and educational purposes
-- For open-source projects
+- Academic research and open-source projects
+- Evaluation and testing

+**Important:** Any use by a commercial organization or for commercial purposes (including internal development and prototyping) requires a commercial license.

-### 💼 Commercial License
+### 💼 Option 2: Commercial License (for Commercial Use)
+A commercial license is **required** for:
+- Integrating this software into proprietary products
+- Using it in internal operations within a company
-- For commercial products and services
+- SaaS and hosted services that incorporate this software

-- For enterprises using the code in proprietary solutions
-- For additional features and support
+**Important:** The commercial license provides usage rights but **does not include any indemnification or liability**.
+The software is provided "AS IS" without any warranties as described in the full license agreement.

-**To obtain a commercial license:** [smartlegiondev@gmail.com](mailto:smartlegiondev@gmail.com)
+**To obtain a commercial license,** please contact us directly at:
+📧 **smartlegiondev@gmail.com**